payorch/connector-service/ai-generation/README.md

 ## How to Use

 1.  **Install Cursor**: Ensure you have Cursor installed and set up.
-2.  **Checkout to this branch** for the context files https://github.com/juspay/connector-service/tree/ai-connector-integration or download from https://drive.google.com/file/d/1WJF-xYSKbc5fMLBwwvtl4I9ENxIo7TU8/view?usp=sharing
+2.  **Checkout to this branch** for the context files [branch](https://github.com/juspay/connector-service/tree/ai-connector-integration) or download from [drive](https://drive.google.com/drive/folders/1NoMmVH4QO8x6SzGNYSdyZb6UQzduN9Pg?usp=sharing) and keep the files under `memory_bank`.
 3.  **Provide Context Files**: Add the following files as context to the AI assistant within Cursor:
     *   `build_workflow.md`
     *   `connector_integration_guide.md`